Theodor Kittelsen “Soria Moria” 19th c.

 - Text based work should be submitted in Word, Libre Office or other similar format.
 Comics should be black and white (or grayscale) and be submitted as a PDF.
 We will not be printing coloured images for V2; if you are writing an essay that includes visuals – please bear this in mind.

 - Submissions should be in English.
+We also accept submissions in Scots and other regional dialects.
 You can send us translated work but we are only able to help with translations from FR, IT, GR and RUS.
 Ideally the piece should already come with a translation.

 - Submissions should be separate files from author bios.
 Labelled: FMOther V2: Category /Word or Page Count / Title / Submission #number) For example: “FMOtherV2_Comics_FivePages_BestComicEver_Submission1.”